Who is Banksy? Everything we know about his identity

 Banky's satirical graffiti has become famous across the world.
 (Getty)

-He has published several books in his time, including best-seller Wall and Piece and likely generates royalties from that.
+He has published several books in his time, including best-seller Wall and Piece, and likely generates royalties from that.

-Banksy has also directed an award-winning documentary called Exit Through The Gift Shop, exploring modern and underground art, which generated more than £3m in profit.
+Banksy also directed an award-winning documentary called Exit Through The Gift Shop, exploring modern and underground art, which generated more than £3m in profit.

 On occasion, Banksy has offered the purchase of some of his art through Pest Control, which is the only way he approves of its sale.